niwciu/stm32-build-analyzer/README.md

 ### 1.0.4
 - fixed a bug causing incorrect operations with sectors at address 0x00000000 (e.g., ITCMRAM)

+### 1.0.5
+- the plugin worked only with the 'Debug' build type - fixed. now the plugin gets the build type name from the CMake Tools extension

 ## License

 This extension is licensed under the [MIT License](LICENSE).